 Once again you will have a variety of sizes available to you.
-My company produces fourteen models of bats.
+My company produces over sixteen models.
 The barrel dimensions run from 2.45” to 2.57”.
 This may all seem like splitting fine hairs to you, but you have to understand that in the world of wood bats, a very small variance in any of these dimensions makes a big difference in how the bat feels to you.

 I have included a size chart at the end of the article as a reference point.
 It’s not the bible by any means, but it has some merit and is a decent place to start.

 The biggest question you have to ask yourself is where to buy your bat.